Vishwaroopam of Hanuman as seen by Ma Sita Devi

 The Temple

-The Nandi image in the temple made of lime and mortar is thirteen feet high, twenty one feet long and ten feet wide.
+The Nandi image in the temple made of lime and mortar is thirteen feet high, twenty-one feet long, and ten feet wide.
 It is one of the biggest of its kind in the country.

-Fine polished sculptures in stone of various idols found on the pillars every where speaks for the sculptural excellence during those times.While the main deity was in existence from the beginning more and more sannathis were added from time to time thus making this temple a huge complex of deities.
-But at the same time the temple has only one parikrama.
+Fine polished sculptures in stone of various idols found on pillars everywhere speak for the sculptural excellence of those times.
+While the main deity was in existence from the beginning more and more sannithis were added from time to time thus making this temple a huge complex of deities.
+But at the same time, the temple has only one parikrama.
 Prakaram is also very long like those at Rameswaram and Madurai.

 Deity Sri Anjaneya Murti

-Viswaroopam of Sri Anjaneya in Ramayana
+Vishwaroopam of Sri Anjaneya in Ramayana

 Hearing these words Sri Hanuman thought it as a ‘paribhavam’ - insult.
-He wanted to show Sita that he is capable of assuming body of any shape and size at his will [kamaroopi].
+He wanted to show Sita that he was capable of assuming a body of any shape and size at his will [kamaroopi].
 Getting down from the tree he started to increase his body-form.
-Thus Hanuman, the foremost of monkeys, sparkled like Meru and Mandara mountains, shining brightly like a blazing fire.
+Thus Hanuman, the foremost of monkeys, sparkled like the Meru and Mandara mountains, shining brightly like a blazing fire.
 He thus stood too in front of Sita mata.

 Sri Anjaneya at Suchindram